Amaranth has been cultivated for thousands of years, with evidence of it's use dating back to pre-Columbian civilizations with

 Minerals: iodine, magnesium, calcium, iron

 Kelp can absorb heavy metals like cadmium, lead, and arsenic from the water it grows in.
 Kelp can interact with certain medications.
 Pregnant women or breastfeeding should avoid supplementation.
 Too much iodine can cause your thyroid to malfunction.
 There is 335mg of kelp in one Boost Energy Pack.
 Therefore 0.08mg of iodine.
+It is highly unlikely that 0.08mg (or 80 micrograms) of iodine would be enough to cause adverse effects on your thyroid function, especially in adults.

 Ginger is a flowering tropical plant that grows in China, India, Africa, the Caribbean, and other warm climates.
 The root of the ginger plant is well-known as a spice, and flavoring.
 Its been a traditional remedy in many cultures for thousands of years.

 Ginger first appeared in the southern parts of the ancient China.
 From there, it spread to India Maluku Islands (so-called spice island).
 Europe saw ginger for the first time in the 1st century when Marco Polo brought it from his travels to the East.
-In the 15th century, with the rediscovery of the new world, ginger was brought to the Caribbean where it started to grow with ease.
+In the 15th century, with the rediscovery of the new world, ginger was brought to the Caribbean where it started to thrive.
 Today India is the greatest producer of ginger in the world.

 Gingerol is the main bioactive compound in ginger.
 It is responsible for many of gingers potential medicinal properties.
 Gingerol has powerful anti-inflammatory, and antioxidant effects, according to research.
 It may help reduce oxidative stress which results from having too many free radicals in the body.